Measles, Mumps, and Rubella (MMR)Vaccine

 Some children with immune system conditions such as HIV/AIDS or cancer

-Children taking medications that weaken the immune system, such as steroids
+Children taking medicines that weaken the immune system, such as steroids

 Pregnant women, or women who plan to become pregnant within a month, should not receive the MMR vaccine.